top of page

 Rachel Loreto, LMSW

 Following a series of deaths in which I accompanied family and friends, I changed my practice focus.
-I spent time in contemplation of what
+I spent time in contemplation of what was important to me, personally, for a "good death"

 and came up with the following, though it is always evolving: